-In-demand talent expects a strong candidate experience – and exceptional talent engagement is essential.
-Here’s how your organization can boost candidate engagement and deliver exceptional candidate experiences without overburdening your recruiting team:
+Top talent expects a strong candidate experience – and exceptional talent engagement is essential.
+Here’s how your organization can improve candidate engagement and deliver exceptional candidate experiences without overburdening your recruiting team:

 This isn’t necessarily a “step” as it is a part of the process that should be ingrained in talent acquisition teams.
 Open communication and setting clear expectations is essential in every industry and with every level of talent.

 Candidates want to know how long the hiring process will take, and how many steps are involved.
 Even if your hiring process is a bit bloated, setting that expectation up front – rather than keeping quiet and hoping that candidates don’t mind later – can prevent drop-off and keep talent engaged throughout the hiring process.

 Read more: The Definitive Guide to Talent Engagement

 And candidates understand that things can change and delays can happen.
 While there’s never any guarantee a candidate won’t drop off and pursue other opportunities, communicating a timeline up front, and then updating if and when things change, shows respect for candidates’ time and keeps them informed.
 And really, that’s all anyone can ask for.